DataDog/datadog-agent/docs/public/components/shared_features/flares.md

 ## Migrating your code

-Now comes the hard part: migrating the code from [pkg/flare](https://pkg.go.dev/github.com/DataDog/datadog-agent/pkg/flare) related to you component to your new callback.
+Now comes the hard part: migrating the code from [`pkg/flare`](https://pkg.go.dev/github.com/DataDog/datadog-agent/pkg/flare) related to your component to your new callback.

 The good news is that the code in `pkg/flare` already uses the `FlareBuilder` interface.
 So you shouldn't need to